 Quiet spaces: The back hallway of the RACE exhibit on level 4 (near the all gender and family restrooms) has seating and is quieter and away from the gallery floor.
 Restrooms and drinking fountains are located nearby.
 There is also quiet seating on level 3 in the hallway in back of the Experiment Gallery (past the brown bear).

 Located on level 4 near the RACE exhibit, the Wellness Room is a quiet, private space for visitors to nurse a child, pray, or simply take a break from a busy museum.
 The Wellness Room is available on a first-come, first served basis.
 This room is equipped with a baby changing station.
 An adult changing facility is also available.
 Please speak to staff for assistance.

 - TTY phone number (651) 221-4585.

 - The Science Museum has wheelchairs available for loan.
-Inquire at the Box Office or ask a staff member.
+Inquire at the lobby desk or ask a staff member.

 - Admission is free for working Personal Care Attendants when they’re visiting with a client.